thoughtbot/maintaining-open-source-projects/book/01-preface.md

 [government data](https://github.com/project-open-data),
 [geographical data](https://openmundi.github.io/),
 [media](http://search.creativecommons.org/),
-and others, will find the workflows described here useful as well.
+to name a few, will find the workflows described here useful as well.

-Whether you lead open source, agile or other forms of collaborative projects, in this book you will find guidelines to make your work more effective.
+Whether you lead open source initiatives, agile or other forms of collaborative projects, this book will help you make your work more effective.
 This is what we learned about creating, maintaining and growing our open source projects.